BaconErie/3d-display/README.md

   hyperparameters, or train my own model.
 There is both face and eye datasets on Kaggle and other sites, and I can always augment these datasets by introducing noise, rotation, occlusions, and other transformations.

+# Future Improvements

+- Use a newer version of OpenCV